Build Nani's town — by speaking Hindi

 Will this help with my child's Hindi class at school? +

-Yes!
-The conversations cover family, food, festivals, animals, and everyday life — topics that align with school curriculum.
-Kids who practice speaking do better in class, and the town gives them a reason to come back every day.
+Yes.
+The curriculum covers family, food, festivals, animals, and everyday life, the topics that align with what schools teach.
+Kids who practice speaking do better in class, and the daily habit keeps them coming back.

 Do I need to sit with my child? +

-For 5-6 year olds, yes — they might need help getting started.
-7+ year olds can often use it independently.
-The town-building gives them motivation to keep going on their own.
+For 5-6 year olds, yes, they might need help getting started.
+7+ year olds can often use it independently, and the daily progress gives them a reason to keep going on their own.

 Nani's town is waiting